-(CNN) — Almost all of us are familiar with China's great man-made attractions: The Forbidden City in Beijing.
-The Terracotta Warriors of Xi'an.
-Shanghai's skyscraper forest in Pudong.
+Almost all of us are familiar with the great man-made attractions in China: The Forbidden City in Beijing.
+The Terracotta Warriors of Xi’an.
+Shanghai’s skyscraper forest in Pudong.

 1. Anhui: Hongcun Ancient Village (安徽宏村)